Best Things to Do in Kotor, Montenegro

 Local guides will tell you more about the history of Kotor and give you insights that you probably would not get via guidebooks (well, you might, but honestly, which of us is reading everything in our textbooks?
 I admit, I mostly just get overviews and then learn about a place once I am there).
 The tours take about an hour, but you need a make a reservation a few hours before.

-Shopping in Kotor
+Shop in Kotor

 I tend to have a more minimalist lifestyle now and hardly shop – but I love to stroll around.